xrdocs/design/_blogs/2021-02-01-cst-implementation-guide-4.md

 </div>

 ## BGP-LU co-existence BGP configuration
 CST 3.0 introduced co-existence between services using BGP-LU and SR endpoints.
 If you are using SR and BGP-LU within the same domain it requires using BGP-SR in order to resolve prefixes correctly on the each ABR.
-BGP-SR uses a new BGP community attached to the BGP-LU prefix to convey the SR prefix-sid index end to end across the network.
+BGP-SR uses a new BGP attribute attached to the BGP-LU prefix to convey the SR prefix-sid index end to end across the network.
 Using the same prefix-sid index both within the SR-MPLS IGP domain and across the BGP-LU network simplifies the network from an operational perspective since the path to an end node can always be identified by that SID.

 It is recommended to enable the BGP-SR configuration when enabling SR on the PE node.
 See the PE configuration below for an example of this configuration.